 Setup VxRail monitoring (EMC does not want you to)

 Another drawback of VxRail is that it does not integrate with an existing ESRS cluster.
 Because we already had one in place for other EMC products, we were not very keen on adding more administrative load.
-Also, the ESRS that ships with VxRail doesn't support a proxy.
-As a result, you will not be able to setup monitoring if you lack direct internet access you are out of luck.
+Also, the ESRS that ships with VxRail doesn’t support a proxy.
+As a result, you will not be able to setup monitoring if you lack direct internet access.
 Update: So, after providing feedback EMC has fixed this in VxRail Appliance software 4.0.300.
 In this update EMC added support for external ESRS.
 Consequently, we are now able to point multiple appliances to a single ESRS cluster, hooray!

 Monitoring over vCenter

-What if I want to setup VxRail monitoring myself?
-Monitor the PostgreSQL DB!
+What if I want to setup VxRail monitoring myself

 As there is no direct support from EMC for setting this up we decided to take matters into our own hands.
-The VxRail Appliance (VXRA) ships with an internal PostgreSQL database to holds the 'events'.
+The VxRail Appliance (VXRA) ships with an internal PostgreSQL database to holds the health events.

 Listing the tables shows us two things of potential interest.
 Tables, mystic_event and event_code are the tables we need.
 We are not interested in events of severity ‘3Info’.